Exciting engineering challenges with great prizes

 • Branko Stokuca

-Branko Stokuca almost 11 years ago
+Branko Stokuca over 11 years ago

 I am just wondering about the 1st prize, What would you possibly do with a robot?